Medieval Jewelry dug-up in the backyard.- True Story!

 In the history of wedding rings, there are hundreds of years between antique wedding rings of the past and contemporary wedding engagement rings of the present and a world of difference in materials and craftsmanship.

-We know, the gold wedding band, is the iconic symbol of love & intimacy that your true love places on your wedding ring finger at Christian wedding ceremonies.
-What's not so well known in The History of Jewelry?
+It's no secret, the gold wedding band, is the iconic symbol of love & intimacy that your true love places on your wedding ring finger at Christian wedding ceremonies.
+What's not so well known in The History of Jewelry is that Antique & estate wedding ring jewelry does not necessarily cost the earth and has developed its own language.
+Take, for example, the concept of the Promise Ring...

-The Christian betrothal ring was usually of gold from the 2nd century onwards.
-It was not always plain but sometimes inscribed with a legend.
+When you step back in time and retrace the history of wedding rings and we find that the Christian betrothal ring was usually of gold from the 2nd century onward.
+It was not a plain gold band and might have inscribed with a legend.
 White gold wedding bands were unheard of during the Middle Ages.

 Early Christian Roman gold marriage rings, have been found, but it wasn't until the 12th Century, that Pope Innocent III (b.1160-1216), one of the greatest Popes of the Middle Ages, first declared that marriages would take place in the church and that wedding bands should be exchanged during the service.